humoyun/sendbird-assignment/README.md

 }
 ```

 when hover was out of item's boundaries, made hover elements hidden again.
-I had add some other subtle tricks also (like removing hover elements while scrolling) in order to support proper scrolling behavior:
+I had to add some other subtle tricks also (like removing hover elements while scrolling) in order to support proper scrolling behavior:

 ![overflow issue](/assets/img/scroll-issue.png)